Programming-0101/TheBook/About/ReadMe.md

 The essence of this OOP-First approach are seen in what I call the ["ABCs of Classes and Objects"](../Teach/).
 From these first three topics I move to the "traditional" concerns of programming, all the while placing them within their most natural context: **Objects**.

+> *Procedural code gets information then makes decisions.
+Object-oriented code tells objects to do things.* - Alec Sharp, "Smalltalk by Example"

 # The Author

 My name is ***Dan Gilleland***, and I've been teaching computer programming for almost 20 years.
 My own foundations in programming go back to the late 1970's.
 I also run a part-time side business called ***Dynamic Generation*** offering software consulting services.